 - Consider writing more!
 Studies by HubSpot indicate that 92% of companies who blogged multiple times a day acquired a customer through their blog.

 - Write more but keep the value.
 Quality over quantity is the Golden Rule with content.

 - Consider a strategy for creating more in-depth content with blog posts.
-For instance, we took our four-part blog series on measuring your social media ROI and turned it into a FREE eBook that our followers can download.
+For instance, check out our four-part blog series on measuring your social media ROI.

 - Make sure you have a way to integrate your blog posts across all of your online platforms.
 Take the most successful posts and break them down into mini chunks; post them as tips on your social media sites.

 - Create pins for Pinterest from your blog posts – Pinterest in the 4th largest traffic driver in the world!
 [Tweet this stat]

 - Share your popular / most shared posts in your newsletters.

 - If you already have a piece of content that is successful, go back to asking WHY it worked so well.